 WAGES AND SALARIES

 Minimum wage standards are set each year at the provincial or municipal level.
-The average increase in the minimum wage in 2018, 2019, and 2020 was 6.5 percent, 5.3 percent, and 5.2 percent, respectively.
-Minimum wages for Vietnamese employees working in FIEs from 1 January 2020 are as below:
+The Minimum is usually increased by approximately 5-6% every year.
+Minimum wages for Vietnamese employees working in FIEs from 1 July 2022 are as below: